SoftwareBrothers/adminjs-dev/docs-src/tutorials/features.md

-in v3 of AdminBro we introduced **AdminBro features**.
+in v3 of AdminBro, we introduced **AdminBro features**.

-From business perspective **Feature** is a chunk of code which solves one business problem and it can be applied to selected resource / resources.
+From business perspective **Feature** is a chunk of code which solves one business problem and it can be applied to selected resource/resources.

 From the technical perspective **Feature** is a function returning {@link ResourceOptions}.

-> We wrote them because we want sharing functionalities among projects to be super easy.
+> We wrote them because we want the sharing functionalities among projects to be super easy.

-Feature can be:
+The feature can be:

 * file upload
 * blog